zaramihnea/Catology/README.md

 Project created by Negoita Mihai, Radu Roxana & Zara Mihnea

 https://docs.google.com/document/d/146rJBVBNd_GztzIaK82i15KDaOp2YilXdwXJ_kJE268/edit?usp=sharing

+## Install
+./run.sh - will install all dependencies then run both the backend and frontend automatically

 ## Technologies used:
 - **Pandas**, **Numpy** for calculations and data manipulation
 - **Scikit-learn** for training models and data preprocessing